 Arts Outreach for Kids

 A-OK (Arts Outreach for Kids) makes world-class artists accessible for students and families.
-A partnership between TFAC and Tryon Concert Association, A-OK will bring present 4 daytime concerts during the 2017-2018 season.
+A partnership between TFAC and Tryon Concert Association, A-OK presented 4 daytime concerts during the 2017-2018 season.
 Concerts are entertaining, educational, and inspiring for the next generation of arts enthusiasts.

-See the line up of artists below and get your tickets for A-OK now.
+See the past line up of artists below and check back soon for 2018-2019 AOK artists.

 Admission is only $3 for students and teachers, and $7 for the general public-the perfect way for homeschoolers, families, and educators to experience new performances.
 Plus, get the most out of the A-OK experience with a season ticket: all 4 shows for $10 per student/teacher or $25 for general public.